MarkGotLasagna/code-me-dummy/README.md

-# C++ for the dummies
+# C++ for the dummies :nerd_face:

 ![code-size](https://img.shields.io/github/languages/code-size/MarkGotLasagna/Cpp-for-the-dummies?style=plastic) ![lines](https://img.shields.io/tokei/lines/github.com/MarkGotLasagna/Cpp-for-the-dummies?style=plastic)

-A repository suited for people getting into C++ that have CS background, that want to get into programming, that would like to learn a language but are masochist, or for people that don't want to feel like a bag of rotting potatoes.
+A repository suited for people getting into C++ that have some CS background, that want to get into programming, that would like to learn a language but are masochist, or for people that don't want to feel like a bag of rotting potatoes.

 `/code` folder contains all the source code, solutions to the problems are proposed inside this folder at the bottom of each script.

 `/text` contains the problems and some hints if you're struggling to find a solution.
 Also note that a problem could have more solutions, so more implementations.
 Be creative.

 ## Instructions: basics